mondaycom/monday-sdk-js/README.md

 ### **`monday.set(type, params = {})`**

 Used for setting up data inside your application.
-This methid can only be used  when your app is running inside an `iframe`.
+This method can only be used when your app is running inside an `iframe`.
 This can only be used in client-side apps.

 **Parameters:**